First Battle of Târgu Frumos: Aftermath

-After successfully withdrawing the three partially encircled divisions of 35th Corps, Trofimenko reorganized his 27th Army's defenses along a line extending from north of Târgu Frumos eastward to north of Podu Iloaiei.
+After withdrawing the three part-encircled divisions of 35th Corps, Trofimenko reorganized the 27th Army's defenses along a line extending from north of Târgu Frumos eastward to north of Podu Iloaiei.
 By the end of 12 April, Goriachev deployed the 206th, 3rd Guards and 93rd Divisions from left to right in defensive positions stretching from the eastern bank of Siret River near Pașcani, 15 mi west of Târgu Frumos, eastward to the village of Munteni, 10 mi northeast of Târgu Frumos, while further to the east, three rifle divisions from 33rd Rifle Corps were placed 9 mi northwest of Iași.
 Irritated by the defeat his troops faced at Târgu Frumos, on 12 April Konev ordered Bogdanov, whose 2nd Tank Army concentrated its two corps south of Focuri, 10 mi north of Podu Iloaiei, to assault the Romanian and German defenders at Podu Iloaiei.